 In your sink, you can rinse your fabric under cold or little warm water.
 Do it until you see the water runs clear.

-You can hand wash or wash it in a washing machine as normal you do.
+You can hand wash or wash it in a washing machine as normally you do.
 And then hang it for air dry or use a machine to dry your fabric.

 After that, immediately clean up your bucket or sink, and tools that you’ve used with warm water and chlorine bleach.

-Fill up your washing machine with warm water.
+Fill up your top-load washing machine with warm water.
 Medium boiling water should be good enough.

-At first if you wash your fabric and it’s still wet then you don’t need to wet down, but if your fabric pre-washed but not wet then wet it down with warm water and then add it to the mixture.
+At first, if you wash your fabric and it’s still wet then you don’t need to wet it down, but if your fabric is pre-washed but not wet then wet it down with warm water and then add it to the mixture.